Crypto Asset Account Classification: Intangible, Inventory, or Financial (2026)

 | US GAAP | ASC 350 intangible practice; FASB ASU 2023-08 = fair value, changes in net income |

 For presentation, the 2026 FASB XBRL taxonomy places crypto fair value on a separate balance-sheet line under US GAAP.
-Which classification applies depends on the framework, the holder's business model, and the asset's characteristics — an auditor judgement, not a setting (the input to chart of accounts design).
+Which classification applies depends on the framework, the holder's business model, and the asset's characteristics — an auditor judgement, not a setting, and the input to chart of accounts design.

 Why intangible, not cash or financial

-Typical cryptocurrencies generally do not meet the definition of cash or of a financial asset (no contractual right to receive cash or another financial asset), so under IFRS they commonly fall into IAS 38, and US GAAP practice treated them as intangibles under ASC 350 before ASU 2023-08 refined the measurement (see IAS 38 crypto intangible).
-A general characterization, not a rule for every token — unusual instrument terms must be assessed with the auditor.
+Typical cryptocurrencies generally do not meet the definition of cash or of a financial asset, because there is no contractual right to receive cash or another financial asset.
+So under IFRS they commonly fall into IAS 38, and US GAAP practice treated them as intangibles under ASC 350 before ASU 2023-08 refined the measurement (see IAS 38 crypto intangible).
+That is a general characterization, not a rule for every token: unusual instrument terms have to be assessed with the auditor.

 What ASU 2023-08 changed

-ASU 2023-08 did not reclassify crypto out of intangible; it changed the measurement for in-scope crypto to fair value with changes in net income (vs the prior cost-less-impairment model — see impairment vs fair value).
+ASU 2023-08 did not reclassify crypto out of intangible.
+It changed the measurement for in-scope crypto to fair value with changes in net income, replacing the prior cost-less-impairment model (see impairment vs fair value).
 The scope question is answered first; out-of-scope assets follow other guidance.
-The CoA reflects both classification and measurement.
+The chart of accounts then reflects both the classification and the resulting measurement.

 IAS 38 cost vs revaluation

-Under IAS 38 the cost model carries at cost less impairment; the revaluation model carries at fair value with increases generally to OCI and decreases below original cost to P&L. Different account structures, different equity/OCI impact — the model choice is settled before the CoA is finalized and is an auditor-confirmed policy.
+Under IAS 38 the cost model carries the asset at cost less impairment, while the revaluation model carries it at fair value with increases generally going to OCI and decreases below original cost to P&L. Those are different account structures with different equity and OCI impacts, so the model choice is settled before the chart of accounts is finalized and is an auditor-confirmed policy.

 Not stable forever

-The IASB added a cryptocurrency research project in 2024 (IAS 38 / IAS 2 adequacy), frameworks evolve, and a business-model change (holding → trading) can change the appropriate classification.
-A judgement revisited with the auditor, not assumed permanent.
+The IASB added a cryptocurrency research project in 2024 to test whether IAS 38 and IAS 2 adequately address crypto, frameworks continue to evolve, and a change in business model (holding to trading) can change the appropriate classification.
+It is a judgement revisited with the auditor, not assumed permanent.

 Practical guidance